shashank-priyadarshi/coding/practice/design-patterns/README.md

 Ensures only one instance of a class exists throughout the application.
 It provides global access to this single instance and prevents multiple instances from being created.
 This pattern is useful in situations where sharing a single instance of a class is important, such as managing access to a shared resource or controlling system-wide configurations.

 - Singleton class
-- Has property that holds instance of instance of singleton class
+- Has property that holds instance of singleton class
 - Private constructor initializes the class
-- Public method initializes class if not already initialized, else return singleton class
+- Public method initializes class if not already initialized, else returns singleton class

 ```go
     package main